 Bhandari, Kedar Prasad, Business Studies-XII, Bundipuran Prakashan, Kathmandu

-The importance of direction are:
+The six importance of direction can be discussed below:

 Initiates action: Direction sets human factor into motion.
 It activates the human resource by stimulating them to contribute their dedicated efforts in achieving objectives of the organization.
 Without effective direction, employees cannot initiate any work.